 After that I will say “Anymore questions about the cupcakes?” and if no one raises their hand, I might say: “Do we know about the icing on the cupcakes?”
 This will prompt someone to raise their hand and ask another question!
 Don’t be afraid to lead them to questions during the sharing time.
 These questions are how we learn more about our friends and participate in authentic conversations!

 Another great way to support and scaffold for students during the sharing time is with the use of question words.
-Teach the students that questions start with question words: who, what, where, when, how and why.
+Teach the students that questions start with question words: who, what, where, when, how, and why.
 This helps them formulate questions instead of statements!
-We have a question word anchor chart that we display.
-This gives the students a visual reference they can look at if they need help with their questions!
+We have used a question word anchor chart that we display.
+We now use a wonder wheel for the question words.
+These give the students a visual reference they can look at if they need help with their questions!

 Do You Have To Share?

 So, the kids are sharing.
 Does the teacher have to share?
 ABSOLUTELY!
-If we expect our students to open up and take risks, then we have to do the same thing.
+If we expect our students to open up and take risks, we must do the same thing.
 Plus, our kids want to know more about us.
-They want to know what we do, our hobbies, and let’s face it, they think we live in the classroom so if we can share our lives out of the classroom with them, even better!
+They want to know what we do, and our hobbies and let’s face it, they think we live in the classroom so if we can share our lives outside of the classroom with them, even better!

 There is one other way that I use the morning meeting sharing time with my class.
 Sometimes, when needed, we use the sharing time to address behavior issues.
 This allows us to have a very frank, open discussion about a behavior issue that might be affecting the class.
 Some examples: not cleaning up centers, not putting away supplies, being mean to each other, etc. Instead of talking to a few students individually, we bring it up during our sharing time.
 I usually explain the issue or concern and then ask the kids to talk about what we’re doing and ways to fix it.
 This puts the ownership of the behavior and the responsibility for fixing it on them!
 It’s definitely a tough love situation and I always tell them that even though I’m upset, I still love them!